In this post we’re going to cover our first Git commands.

 Getting your code into Github

 Github is basically Git but on the web.
-If someone breaks into your house and steals your laptop and throws it into a lake then all your code will be at the bottom of a lake and you’ll never get it back.
-If you pushed your code to Github, GitLab or BitBucket you can just download it from the internet on a shiny new laptop.
+If someone breaks into your house and steals your computer and throws it into a lake then all your code will be at the bottom of a lake and you’ll never get it back.
+If you pushed your code to Github, GitLab or BitBucket you can just download it from the internet on a shiny new computer.

 Create a Github repository (Go to github.com and click the “new” button”